jgescobar/wdinstagram_challenge/README.md

 ## Due

-Each issue/feature will be graded when the associated *milestone* (see the right side of the issue, under the labels) comes due.
+Each issue/feature will be graded when the associated *milestone* (see the right side of the issue, under the labels) comes due, *at the latest*.

 <!-- Links -->